dimatura/voxnet/README.md

 ```

 `config/shapenet10.py` stores the model architecture
-and hyperparameters related to training.
+and hyperparameters related to training as Python code.
 `train.py` loads this code dynamically, compiles the theano model,
 and begins training with the data from `shapenet10_train.tar`.
 The learned weights are periodically saved to `weights.npz`.